holidayextras/holidayextras.github.com/_posts/2015-04-02-learning-the-basics-of-expressjs.md

   getNameController(request, response);
 });
 ```
-So now, I have access to `getNameController.js`, I am going to give `request` and `response` straight to a controller and handle the logic there.
+In a new file, add the code above.
+I now have access to `getNameController.js`, I am going to give `request` and `response` straight to our new controller and handle the logic there.

 ```
 module.exports = function(request, response) {